 United States House of Representatives, Texas

 The radical left loves attacking people as anti-science when anyone dares question their computer models on global warming. - Ted CruzThe other senator for Texas is John Cornyn.
 John Cornyn seems to at least acknowledge that climate change is happening and he admits that humans are at least contributing to it.
-So, he smart enough to not deny the obvious.
 However, his voting record is nearly 100% anti-environment and he supported the U.S. pull out of the global Paris agreement on climate change.
 He does not support any efforts to address climate change.

 United States House of Representatives, Texas